 FICTION, NONFICTION, & ARTS EDITOR

 Heather is the founding publisher of Arc Pair Press.
 Her fiction and essays appear in journals such as Tahoma Literary Review, Wicked Alice, The Collagist, Puerto del Sol, Psychopomp Magazine, and Bennington Review, while her fiction chapbook, How to Swim, was published by Another New Calligraphy (2013).
 In 2009, she won the best fiction prize from 303 Magazine, while other work has been nominated for a Pushcart Prize and the Sundress Best of the Net anthology.
-As of fall 2018, she teaches creative writing at University of Washington, Tacoma.
+She teaches creative writing at University of Washington, Tacoma.

 James has been publishing poetry for over 20 years and is currently an Associate Professor of English in New York where he lives with his wife and two cats.
 He earned his PhD in English from the University of Louisiana, Lafayette in 2006, MFA in Poetry from CUNY Brooklyn in 1997, and BA in English/Poetry from SUNY Oswego in 1995.

 CHANTEL L. CARLSON